RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

 mmap).
 If the frame's share count = 1, its unique to that process and can be mapped as usual.

 In our segmentation fault handler, if a segmentation fault occurs for a page that we mapped but mapped readonly, it's causes by a write attempt.
+This situation can be detected by checking the page table to see whether the page has been created or not.
 So we should unmap that particular section of the shared memory region, copy the data in the readonly page to a new frame, put that frame in the processes page table, map it in the shared region as writeable, and continue the process.